Birding Festival: Tour Leaders

 • DAVE ROSS

 Dave Ross is a wildlife biologist who has spent more than 20 years building partnerships towards restoring habitat of all kinds with the U.S. Fish and Wildlife Service and the Dept. of the Interior.
-He loves Lewis’s Woodpeckers, warblers, Canyon Wrens, etc., etc, as well as amphibians and native plant communities.
+He loves Lewis’ Woodpeckers, warblers, canyon wrens, etc., etc, as well as amphibians and native plant communities.

 • DAVID P. FAULKNER

 David P. Faulkner has a BS from BYU in botany with an emphasis in ecology and natural resources.
 He did Master’s work in Range Ecology from Oregon State University and research in applying remote sensing to natural resources.
 Most of his career has been as a natural resource consultant to such diverse organizations as NASA, EPA, United Nations FAO, BLM and USFS, BIA, Lakota Sioux, Ute Mountain Ute and Navajo tribes and several energy companies and private landowners.
 He has lived in the Cortez area for 40 years and has served with several community organizations including county planning board and the Friends of Hawkins Board.
-He has also taught classes in plant identification for the Native Plant Master’s program under the Master Gardner and CSU Extension Service.
+He has also taught classes in CSU Extension Service.
 He has conducted several threatened and endangered plant studies and range ecology surveys in the Four Corners area.
 Since retiring as a Natural Resource Biologist, he is pleased to be able to devote more time to birds and their habitats.

 • DIANE CHERBAK